flamewing/asl-releases/README.md

 Authors and Maintainers
 -----------------------

+The master site for this and related repos is the [Macroassembler-AS organization on GitHub][ghmas].
+Issues and PRs for this repo should be filed in the [`Macroassembler-AS/asl-releases`][ghmasrel] project there.

 The original import code was written by [Kuba Ober][KubaO],
 <kuba@mareimbrium.org>.
 [Curt J. Sampson][0cjs] contributed this
 documentation and is currently doing regular imports of new ASL